 Asset deals should, in principle, be exempt from VAT.
 However, there are some exceptions in which VAT at a rate of 21 per cent applies.

 The VAT treatment of the real estate depends on the specifics of each individual property and should be determined on a case-by-case basis.
 The transfer of real estate is exempt from VAT unless the real estate qualifies as newly constructed or building land or the seller and buyer opt for a VAT taxable transfer.

 Opting for a VAT taxable transfer is possible only if the real estate will be used for purposes for which the buyer is entitled to deduct at least 90 per cent of the VAT.
 This criterion is met only if the buyer has actually started using the real estate for those purposes before the end of the financial year following the financial year of the acquisition.

 Parties must jointly opt for a VAT taxable transfer by way of filing a request with the Dutch tax authorities before the property is actually supplied or transferred.
 It is also possible to include this option in the notarial deed.

 If the option is granted erroneously, the buyer is liable for an adjustment of VAT arising from the exempt supply.
-However, if the buyer appears to be insolvent, the supplier is held liable unless he or she can prove that he or she acted in good faith.
+However, if the buyer appears to be insolvent, the supplier is held liable unless it can prove that it acted in good faith.